 Working from home has benefits for both workers and employers.
 Studies by Global Workplace Analytics, a San Diego research and consulting firm, have shown that telecommuting saves employers and workers time and money, reduces stress, increases productivity, lowers exposure to office colds and flus, and helps the environment by reducing the number of commuters.

 Bankrate has put together a list of 20 legitimate work-at-home jobs.
-Wage and job-growth data comes from the 2018 edition of the Bureau of Labor Statistics’ Occupational Outlook Handbook.
-The BLS lists “median” wages rather than “average” wages.
+Unless noted, wage and job-growth data comes from the 2019 edition of the U.S. Bureau of Labor Statistics’ Occupational Outlook Handbook.
+The BLS lists median wages rather than average wages.
 The median wage is in the middle of the data set, with half of the jobs paying less and half paying more.
-BLS job-growth projections are for 2018 to 2028.
+BLS job-growth projections are for 2019 to 2029.

 20 best work-from-home jobs